-- Complete the following documents (found at the end of the appendix) and submit to the Didactic Administrative Assistant during the Didactic Phase of training or to the Assistant Clinical Coordinator during the Clinical Phase of training: Student Accident Claim, Authorization to Permit Use and Disclosure of Health Information, Parent/Guardian/Student Information, and Incident Form. - Copy the front and back of your health insurance card and submit to the Didactic Administrative Assistant during the Didactic Phase of training or to the Assistant Clinical Coordinator during the Clinical Phase of training. - Collect all itemized bills for medical expenses associated with the injury that have not been paid (itemized bills include the date of service, procedure code and diagnosis code not balance due statements) including all worksheets, denials, and/or statements of benefits from your primary insurer (each charge must be processed by your primary insurance before those charges can be processed by First Agency, Inc.) and submit to the Didactic Administrative Assistant during the Didactic Phase of training or to the Assistant Clinical Coordinator during the Clinical Phase of training. - Collect a UB-04 or HCFA billing statement related to the injury from the billing office of the clinical site during the Clinical Phase of training and submit to the Assistant Clinical Coordinator. - The LMU-Harrogate PA Program will submit all completed documents to First Agency, Inc.
+- Complete the following documents (found at the end of the appendix) and submit to the Didactic Administrative Assistant during the Didactic Phase of training or to the Clinical Coordinator during the Clinical Phase of training: Student Accident Claim, Authorization to Permit Use and Disclosure of Health Information, Parent/Guardian/Student Information, and Incident Form. - Copy the front and back of your health insurance card and submit to the Didactic Administrative Assistant during the Didactic Phase of training or to the Clinical Coordinator during the Clinical Phase of training. - Collect all itemized bills for medical expenses associated with the injury that have not been paid including all worksheets, denials, and/or statements of benefits from your primary insurer (each charge must be processed by your primary insurance before those charges can be processed by First Agency, Inc.)